 Where to stay

-There are number of hotels as well as guest rooms near the temple.
-The rooms are well equipped with all the latest facilities and provides an amazing experience to the devotees.
+There are a number of hotels as well as guest rooms near the temple.
+The rooms are well equipped with all the latest facilities and provide an amazing experience to the devotees.

 - Hotel Fort View Contact: Pazhavangadi, Trivandrum, India

 - Hotel Asliyya Grande Contact: Navaikulam, Trivandrum 695603, India

 - Uday Suites Contact: T.C.
 34/757/3, Watts Lane Beach | Shangumugham, Trivandrum 695007, India

 - Samrat Hotel Contact: Thakaraparambu Road, Trivandrum, India

 - Hotel Highland Park Contact: Manjalikulam Road | Thampanoor, Trivandrum 695001, India

 - Mannil Regency Contact: Near Stadium College Road, Pathanamthitta, India